How Does Debt Write Off Work?

 » TAKE ACTION NOW: Fill out the short debt form

-Does writing off your debt affect your credit rating?
+Does it affect your credit rating?

 Writing off debt will negatively affect your credit score.
 When you write off a debt, the credit is recorded as only partially repaid on your credit file and your credit score is reduced.
 This will make it difficult to get approved for further credit in the future until the record drops off your file (after six years) or your credit score improves.